 For more details of aggregates levy and the exemptions see HMRC's guide AGL1.

 Aggregates levy needs to be considered carefully on infrastructure projects as it can apply in unexpected situations.

-Question arise as to who is primarily liable to HMRC and so needs to be registered for the levy.
+Questions arise as to who is primarily liable to HMRC and so needs to be registered for the levy.
 This can affect some of the exemptions but also can determine where the risk for the tax applying lies.
 As contracts often do not provide for contractors to be able to reclaim the cost of aggregates liability from employers, whether the contractor or employer is primarily liable to HMRC can make a big difference.
 For example, in the absence of an exemption, a project involving the removal of one million tonnes of aggregate will add a £2m aggregates levy charge to the project cost, which may wipe out a contractor's margins.

-Aggregates levy was challenged by the BAA upon its introduction but this challenge was unsuccessful and at the time the European Commission decided that the system of aggregates levy was compatible with EU law.
+Aggregates levy was challenged by the BAA on its introduction but this challenge was unsuccessful and at the time the European Commission decided that the system of aggregates levy was compatible with EU law.
 However, in 2012 the Commission annulled its decision not to bring objections against aggregates levy and began an enquiry into whether some of the exemptions result in a competitive advantage to some businesses over others.
 This investigation resulted in a suspension of some of the exemptions.

 In March 2015 the European Commission decided that all of the exemptions bar one for shale were acceptable.
 The suspended exemptions were reinstated on 1 August 2015 with effect from the date the exemptions were suspended.
-The Commission said the exemption for shale constituted State aid and the UK government is required to claw back the benefit of it.
+The Commission said the exemption for shale constituted state aid and the UK government was required to claw back the benefit of it.
 A new exemption for using shale for a purpose other than construction purposes was added.